geoschem/geos-chem-cloud/doc/source/chapter03_advanced-tutorial/hpc-overview.rst

 Basic EC2 instances can already fulfill most of computing needs, as you've learned in the beginner tutorials.
 An "HPC cluster" just provides those additional functionalities:

 - **Jobs scheduler**.
 On the cloud, the job scheduler is generally not for sharing resources between multiple users, since the entire server belongs to you.
 Instead, the scheduler is for **requesting new resources automatically**.
-Whenever your submit a new job by ``qsub`` or ``sbatch``, a new instance is automatically launched (with spot pricing if needed) to run that job, and gets automatically terminated after the job is finished.
+Whenever you submit a new job by ``qsub`` or ``sbatch``, a new instance is automatically launched (with spot pricing if needed) to run that job, and gets automatically terminated after the job is finished.

 * **Shared disk storage**.
 By default, an EBS data volume can only be attached to one EC2 instance at a time.
 It is also possible to share an EBS volume between instances using the `Network File System (NFS) <https://en.wikipedia.org/wiki/Network_File_System>`_, but doing that by hand is kind of complicated and tedious.
 Instead, HPC management tools (see the next section) can set up shared disks for you.